thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Added a new meta key for payment total so that payments can be sorted by amount
 * New: Added a new option to export all customer emails from Payment History
 * New: Added new edd_download_post_type_args filter
-* Fix: Problem with the auto-generated short code on the All Downloads page
+* Fix: Problem with the auto-generated shortcode on the All Downloads page
 * Fix: Problem with new downloads not being able to add download files
 * Fix: Incorrect variable name in register-settings.php
 * Fix: Problem with checkout ajax when permalinks are not enabled